Null Controllability for Wave Equations with Memory: Introduction

 When $M\equiv 0$ the model under consideration reduces to the classical wave equation.
 But this paper is devoted to studying, mainly, the effect of the presence of a non-trivial memory term at the level of controllability.

-At this point it is important to note that the property of memory-type controllability is not sufficient to ensure that the system to stay at the rest for $t\ge T$.
+At this point it is important to note that the memory-type null controllability is not sufficient to ensure the system \eqref{system1} to stay at rest for $t\ge T$.
 This actually depends on the structure of the memory kernel.
 For instance, if $M(\cd,\cd)\equiv 1$, then, \eqref{def1-eq1} ensures that $y(t)=y_t(t)=0$ for $t\geq T$, provided that $u(t)=0$ for $t\geq T$.
 However, this is not the case for general kernels $M(\cd,\cd)$.
 A detailed analysis will be given later.

+Before ending this section, we remark that, the main motivation for considering systems in the form of \eqref{system1} is to study the heat equations with memory and the linear viscoelastic systems.
+Let us give below a brief explanation.

+Since the classical heat equation admits an infinite speed of propagation for a finite thermal pulse, it is not really physical.
+To give a more precise model for the heat transfer process, people modified Fourier's law and introduced heat equations with memory (\cite{GP}):

+Here $a(\cd)$ is a suitable function, called the heat-flux relaxation function; while $(\eta, w_0)$ is a given history of the temperature, called an initial history.
+Such kind of equations were studied extensively in the literature (see \cite{Davis1, FW, Nunziato, YZ} and the references therein).